EdDuarte/website/content/_index.md

 More than simply focusing on coding, I have always pushed myself to complete my tasks with a high standard of quality and polish, researching best practices and bleeding edge methods.
-I am enthusiastic about re-thinking and over-thinking systems, and achieving unique and optimized solutions.
+I am enthusiastic about re-thinking and over- thinking systems to achieve optimized solutions.

 Throughout the few years of professional experience that I've had, I have done research and implementation of scalable software ranging all ends of the